DrEmpiricism/Optimize-Offline/README.md

 - Makes multiple changes to both the offline system and registry hives to enhance security, usability and privacy while also improving performance.
 - Checks the health of the image both before and after the script runs to ensure the image retains a healthy status.
 - Detects what System Applications were removed, and further removes any associated drivers or services associated with them.
-- Allows offline removal of default Windows Packages and the disabling of Windows Features.
+- Allows for the offline removal of Provisioned Application Packages, Windows OnDemand Packages and Windows Features.
+- Allows for the offline integration of drivers, Microsoft DaRT 10, Windows Store and Microsoft Edge.

 ## Script disclaimer ##

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
 - Properties, features, packages, etc. can and often do change between builds.
 This means that when optimizing an image, the script may warn of an error during the optimization process that did not occur before or stop the optimization process entirely.
+The best recourse for errors is to post them - and any log files from the script - in the 'Issues' section.

 ## About the -Registry switch ##